-The City Leader Innovation Forum is a private online forum where city leaders from across the world gather to share valuable insights and information on solutions helping them to build smart cities for the future.
+The City Innovators Forum is a private online forum where city leaders from across the world gather to share valuable insights and information on solutions helping them to build smart cities for the future.

-If you are a city leader and are interested in joining this forum, we encourage you to apply today.
+If you are a government or city leader and are interested in joining this forum, we encourage you to apply today.